IgnacioMB/csvcli/README.md

 ```

-- select: allows you to display only a subset of columns.
+- `select`: allows you to display only a subset of columns.
 Also supports sorting by a given column.

   Options:
   - `-c, --columns` TEXT         Names of columns to show separated by commas